THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/v2.0.0/guides/getting-started.md

 });
 ```

 That's it!
 You can now switch between tenants 'siteone' and 'sitetwo' by switching the x-altitude-instance header between www.siteone.com and www.sitetwo.com.
 When running your app locally, we recommend using the [ModHeader extension](https://chromewebstore.google.com/detail/modheader-modify-http-hea/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en) to change headers.

 See the [multitenancy reference](../reference/multi-tenancy) for more information.

 ## Config validation

-In development mode, the first thing that astro-integration will do is validate the config or configs you have passed to it to make sure they match the schema (see the [config reference](../reference/config)) for the required keys.
+In development mode, the first thing that astro-integration will do is validate the config or configs you have passed to it to make sure they match the schema for the required keys.
+See the [config reference](../reference/config) for more information.